unixpariah/ssb/README.md

 After editing the configuration file, you need to rebuild the project and reinstall the binary.

 ## TODO
-[ ] Fix crash when connecting new output
+- [ ] Fix crash when connecting new output
+- [ ] Multithreaded recv instead of try_recv in main loop
+- [ ] x11 support